 David Capps, Associate Professor

-His choreography has appeared in New York at Danspace at St. Mark’s Church, the 92ndStreet Y, the Gowanus Arts Exchange, the Cunningham Studio, the Living Room and in Prospect Park, and abroad in Italy, Costa Rica and Switzerland.
-In Colorado, he presented work at the Changing Scene, the Space for Dance, the University of Colorado, the Denver Center for the Performing Arts and other venues in the Denver metropolitan region and around the state.
-He received the Colorado Federation of the Arts Innovation Award in 1994.
-He has received commissions from California Polytechnic University, A Peak at the Arts Festival (Colorado) Musique des Lumieres (Switzerland), The Dance Experience (Switzerland), Toby Hankin, Polly Motley, MA Dance, the Boulder Ballet, Mary Wohl-Hahn, the University of Iowa, Sam Houston State University and the University of Kansas.
+David Capps’ choreography has appeared in New York at Danspace at St. Mark’s Church, Movement Research, the 92ndStreet Y, Dixon Place, and La Mama, Inc., abroad in Italy, Costa Rica and Switzerland and nationally in many venues in Colorado, Iowa, Kansas, Texas, New Mexico, and Massachusetts.
+He received the Colorado Federation of the Arts Innovation Award in 1994 and received commissions from California Polytechnic University, A Peak at the Arts Festival (Colorado) Musique des Lumieres (Switzerland), The Dance Experience (Switzerland), Toby Hankin, Polly Motley, MA Dance, the Boulder Ballet, Mary Wohl-Hahn, the University of Iowa, Sam Houston State University and the University of Kansas.
 He co-founded an outdoor performance series, Dancing in the Park, in upstate New York, and continues to present his work in the US and abroad.